-We have an exciting line up of camps for summer 2025, including some new offerings and extended day options for our popular camps!
-Read on to learn more about our wide variety of camps, workshops, and more, for students of all ages.
+We are planning an exciting line up of camps, workshops, and more for summer 2026, for students of all ages.
 Most summer programs assume no prior musical experience, except where noted.

 Music & Movement